 master of arts (m.a.) degree

-The Lynch School of Education Master's program in Applied Developmental and Educational Psychology (ADEP) is designed for students who seek to enhance their understanding of human development.
+The Master's program in Applied Developmental and Educational Psychology (ADEP) at the Lynch School of Education is suited for students who want to deepen their understanding of child and youth development and the contributions of school, family, community, and economic and cultural contexts to human development.

 Please visit the Program of Study page to download information on the M.A. / Applied Developmental and Educational Psychology program requirements.